 Yes.
 Many people with lactose intolerance can still enjoy certain dairy products.
 Options like hard cheeses, yogurt, and lactose-free milk are typically well-tolerated and still provide the same high-quality protein as regular dairy.

-- Older adults benefit from spreading protein intake throughout the day to maintain muscle and mobility.
+- Older adults may benefit from higher protein intakes and from spreading protein evenly across meals to help maintain muscle mass and strength

 Yes.
 As we age, we naturally lose muscle mass, which can affect balance, strength, and independence.
 Including high-quality protein from milk, yogurt, and cheese in your daily routine can help preserve lean muscle and support mobility.
 Dairy is also rich in calcium, vitamin D, and other nutrients important for aging well.